 Frequently Asked Questions

-Didn’t find what you were looking for?
-Find out more about growing tomatoes in our FAQ section.
+Didn’t find what you were looking for in the carrot planting guide above?
+Find out more in our FAQ section.

 Can you regrow carrots from carrot tops?